-During the Formal Resolution Process, the parties may raise a concern regarding bias or conflict of interest at any time.
-The Title IX Coordinator will determine whether the concern is reasonable and supportable and, if so, will assign another Investigator to remedy the impact of the bias or conflict.
-If the bias or conflict relates to the Title IX Coordinator, concerns should be raised with the President of the University.
+The parties may, at any time during the DHSMR Process, raise a concern regarding bias or conflict of interest, and the Title IX Coordinator will determine whether the concern is reasonable and supportable.
+If so, another Investigator will be assigned and the impact of the bias or conflict, if any, will be remedied.
+If the bias or conflict relates to the Title IX Coordinator, concerns should be raised with the Director of Civil Rights Compliance.